jump-dev/JuMP.jl/docs/src/callbacks.md

 [Gurobi](https://github.com/JuliaOpt/Gurobi.jl).

 !!! warning
-    While JuMP provides a solver-independent way of accessing callbacks, the particular implementations are dependent on the solver.
-You should not use the callbacks without understanding how your particular solver handles each callback.
+    While JuMP provides a solver-independent way of accessing callbacks, you should not assume that you will see identical behavior when running the same code on different solvers.
+For example, some solvers may ignore user-cuts for various reasons, while other solvers may add every user-cut.
+Read the underlying solver's callback documentation to understand details specific to each solver.

 ## Information that can be queried during callbacks